memfault/interrupt/_drafts/drafting-a-c-development-environment.md

 }
 ```

 I'll spare you the details, the `CMakeLists.txt` simply defines a library named "Dummy" and adds the corresponding files to the library.
 Have a look at the [example project on GitHub](https://github.com/lmapii/cproject) and its [`CMakeLists.txt`](https://github.com/lmapii/cproject/blob/main/CMakeLists.txt) file.
-The important part is: This already builds within our development container and `vscode`:
+What's important is: This already builds within our development container and `vscode`!
+Open the integrated terminal in your remote instance and execute `cmake` as follows.

 ```bash
 $ cmake -B build